-Emily, Gabby, Greg, Mark, Danny, Joanne and Benny who make up SeeAbility’s Associates team, all have lived experience of different disabilities.
-They all advocate for the rights of people with disabilities, calling on companies, decision makers in government and society in general to help make inclusion a reality.
+Emily, Gabby, Greg, Mark, Joanne and Benny who make up SeeAbility’s Associates team, all have lived experience of different disabilities.
+They all advocate for the rights of people with disabilities.
+They call on companies, decision makers in government and society in general to help make inclusion a reality.

 They have four key areas they campaign about: